stanleyjzheng/BlueSky-AI/README.md

 The following is the info used in our model:
 1. FIRES - FOD_ID as a unique identifier to sort into test and train
-2. FIRES - DISCOVERY_DATE is important for season
 3. FIRES - DISCOVERY_DOY is similar to discovery date but as a date of year instead
 5. FIRES - STAT_CAUSE_CODE is the statistical cause of the fire.
 Try to make this optional.
 6. FIRES - CONT_DATE is the time the fire was contained or controlled